Potential Problems With Blended Families: Diverse Parenting Styles And More

 Not being on the same page

-In order for your children to mesh well, it can be important for both parents to present a strong and united front.
+In order for your children to mesh well, it can be important for both married partners and parents to present a strong and united front.
 Before beginning to parent together, it can be helpful to sit down and decide what that process will look like.
-Each of you can make firm decisions together about how to raise the children and what do if and when they misbehave.
+Each of you can make firm decisions together about how to raise the children and what to do if and when they misbehave.
 If you decide that you're only going to be responsible for your children and your partner is only responsible for theirs, this can be a viable option.
-However, you may want to agree on punishments for specific situations so that the children don't feel that one or the other are getting treated differently.
+However, you may want to agree on punishments for specific situations so that the children don't feel that one or the other is getting treated differently.

 Trying to continue as you were